Inclusion And Diversity

 Bristol Equality Charter

 The Bristol Equality Charter has been set up to help improve equality, diversity and inclusion across Bristol.
-Hargreaves Lansdown has been involved from the outset in this important initiative and was one of the first signatories.
+We have been involved from the outset in this important initiative and were one of the first signatories.

 We believe that diversity amongst board members is of great value but that diversity is a far wider subject than just gender.
 As of today, the Board numbers 9 in total, comprising 2 executive directors and 7 non-executive directors of which 6 are independent (including the Chair).
 Women directors constitute 33% of the Board.
 In addition the Board meets the Parker Review recommendation for FTSE100 Boards to have at least one director from an ethnic minority background by 2021.

 DEANNA OPPENHEIMER, Non-executive Chair